arkayyy/countries-asia/README.md

 # Countries in Asia - Miskaa Assignment

+This web application fetches the list of all countries along with their details such as languages, population,etc using the REST Countries API (https://restcountries.eu/).
 This project has been made as a part of the assignment given by Miskaa on Internshala.

 ## Screenshots